WebAhead/Shared-content/README.md

-### Welcome to the repository that includes shared content that devlopers shared to helo each other.
+### Welcome to the repository which includes shared content that devlopers shared to help each other.
-### here is your chance to learn from videos and matterials that others share, and you are more than welcome to share materiales or videos that you found and learned from.
+#### Here is your chance to learn from videos and matterials that others share, and you are more than welcome to share materiales or videos that you found and learned from.